 Bud, a Category 3 storm yesterday, weakened to a low-pressure storm off Mexico’s southwestern coast near Puerto Vallarta today, and is expected to dissipate within the next two days.

-The storm’s winds diminished to 50 miles (85 kilometers) per hour, down from 70 mph, the U.S. National Hurricane Center said in an advisory at about 11 p.m.
+Winds diminished to 30 miles (45 kilometers) per hour, down from 50 mph, the U.S. National Hurricane Center said in an advisory at about 10:30 a.m.
 New York time yesterday.
-Bud is expected to continue to weaken, the center said.
+Bud is expected to keep weakening, the center said.

 “We think the issue will not be the wind but the rainfall,” said Dan Kottlowski, lead hurricane forecaster for AccuWeather Inc. in State College, Pennsylvania.

-The storm is 15 miles south-southwest of Cabo Corrientes, Mexico, moving north at 7 mph, according to the advisory.
-Bud’s center will be near or over Mexico’s coast today and tomorrow, the advisory shows.
+The storm is 15 miles south-southwest of Cabo Corrientes, Mexico, moving north at 3 mph, according to the advisory.

-The Miami-based center issued tropical storm warnings late yesterday for the U.S. east coast from Florida to South Carolina as storm Beryl approached.
+The Miami-based center issued tropical storm warnings today for the U.S. east coast from Florida to South Carolina as storm Beryl approached.

-Beryl was 285 miles east of Charleston, South Carolina, and will bring higher than normal tides and rain, according to a 2 a.m. advisory from the center.
-Its maximum sustained winds were at 45 miles per hour and the storm was moving west at 2 miles per hour, the center reported.
+Beryl was 230 miles east of Charleston, South Carolina, and will bring higher than normal tides and rain, according to an 11 a.m. advisory from the center.
+Its maximum sustained winds were at 45 miles per hour and the storm was moving southwest at 9 miles per hour, the center reported.

-Manzanillo’s port is known for container facilities as well as being a destination for cruise ships, while Puerto Vallarta and its beaches have long been a destination for tourists from the U.S. and Canada.
+Puerto Vallarta and its beaches are a popular destination for tourists from the U.S. and Canada.